Direct Implementation with Evidence: Costly Evidence

 \subsubsection{Evidence Monotonicity}

 \cite{KT2012} establish that a condition called \emph{evidence monotonicity} is necessary for implementation in the above setup using a mechanism which only admits the submission of cheapest evidence in equilibrium.\footnote{ Notice that Theorem \ref{hardcostly} does not involve this restriction.
-We discuss the implications in Section \ref{LimEv}.} Since we wish to implement while maintaining robustness to agents' utility functions, constant preferences, i.e. preferences which ascribe the same utility to all alternatives, is a possible scenario under which a mechanism must still be able to implement.
-Consider an environment which allows for transfers.
-Then, we obtain the following characterization of evidence monotonicity under our setting.
+We discuss the implications in Section \ref{LimEv}.} Since we wish to implement while maintaining robustness to agents' utility functions, constant preferences is a possible scenario under which a mechanism must still implement.
+If we allow for transfers, then, we obtain the following characterization of evidence monotonicity under our setting.

 \begin{definition} An SCF $f$ is evidence-monotonic under constant preferences if there exists $ E^{\ast }:S\rightarrow \mathcal{E}$ such that \end{definition}

 \begin{enumerate} \item[(i)] for all $s$, $E^{\ast }(s)\in \mathcal{E}^{l}(s,f(s))$